apiel/zicBox/NOTE.md

 ## Pixel TODO

 - TODO check audio!!

-- TODO rename encoder2 to encoder3
+- TODO serialize SynthDrum

+- NOTE wavetable could morph by rotating the cursor

 - TODO make dustscript part of the repo instead to be external dependency...